nacular/doodle/docs/rendering.md

 }
 ```

 Here, the view flips the Canvas horizontally around its mid-point and draws some text.
-You can apply any `AffineTransform`
+You can apply any [`AffineTransform`]()
-to a Canvas.
-Transforms can also be stacked by nesting their blocks.
+to a Canvas; these can be nested as well.